 Development Victoria will finance and lead the establishment of the office.

-Heritage Victoria and Victoria Architects will also be involved.
+Heritage Victoria and the Office of the Victorian Government Architect will also be involved.

 The departments to move jobs to the city include;